Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/InputSystem/Experimental/Experimental.md

   - Serial/Timestamp stream
 - Adapt streams on managed side to utilize Burst and Job systems.
 - Consider if there are any benefits from potential caching of derivatives and how we may safely cache them.
 This is essential to avoid duplicated processing.
+- There is little point in having an intermediate struct to defer subscribe if we return interface  since we introduce boxing for IObservable<T>.

 ```cs
 // Hard-coded bindings directly accessing specific device